deanna-stover/coursesCNU/2020/engl350fall2020/blog-posts.md

 * Has anything changed since your last process post?
 * If not, what have your developed further?
 * How has the process of writing a grant changed your understanding of the project as a whole?

 _____

+## How to Submit

+To find the URL for your blog, you'll need to go to Settings on GitHub, scroll down to "GitHub Pages", click the link, and then find your post.
+Once you've done that, simply copy and paste what is in the browser bar.

+Under "Assignments" on Scholar, please use the Text Submission "Write Submission" button to enter the URL to your blog and then upload a screenshot of your code.
+You may need to choose the "soft wrap" option in order to see all of the text at once.
+It's in the upper left hand corner of where you edit your file.

+_____